davetron5000/angular-rails-book/about.md

 [clibook]: http://pragprog.com/book/dccar2/build-awesome-command-line-applications-in-ruby-2
 [swengbook]: http://theseniorsoftwareengineer.com/

-I currently live in Washington, DC and am a Lead Engineer for retail innovator [Stitch Fix][stitchfixblog], working with a small team building software (mostly Rails apps) to support our business.
+I currently live in Washington, DC and am a Director of Engineering for retail innovator [Stitch Fix][stitchfixblog], working with a small team building software (mostly Rails apps) to support our business.
 Two of those applications are Angular apps.